 Background information: a left communist international formed in 1983; formerly known as the International Bureau for the Revolutionary Party.
 Leading party is the Internationalist Communist Party (Battaglia Comunista) in Italy, which had split from Amadeo Bordiga’s International Communist Party (see below) in 1952.
 American section is the Internationalist Workers Group.

 Stance on Syria: neutral.
 “The rival bourgeois factions fighting for power in Syria today, whether led by Assad or the opposition forces managed and manoeuvred mainly from abroad, are indisputably enemies of the Syrian, Middle Eastern and international proletariat.”
 “But the working class in Syria will be equally oppressed either by the current government or the new government to support US; change hands only business with oil and gas.”
-(This second quote is translated from the original Italian by Google Translate) Sources:
+“PYD didn’t come to power in Western Kurdistan through a revolution: it was handed power by the Assad regime… the PYD regime, ever respectful of private property and capitalism as declared by its constitution, tortured and killed dissidents, opened fire on protesters, and engaged in repressive policies against Arabs, Assyrians and other minorities.
+The fact that the SDF is under attack by a regional imperialist State which overpowers them is no reason to support what is in essence an anti-proletarian regime.”
+Sources:

-Background information: founded in 1943 in Italy; became an international in the 60s.
-A leading figure was Amadeo Bordiga; Bordigist left communism has similar views of the “vanguard party” to those of Lenin, although Bordiga heavily criticized the authoritarian state that developed as the Bolsheviks emerged from the Russian civil war.
+Background information: the party of Amadeo Bordiga, one of the original leaders of the Italian Communist Party.
+Bordigist left communism has similar views of the “vanguard party” to those of Lenin, although Bordiga began criticizing certain aspects of the authoritarian state that developed as the Bolsheviks emerged from the Russian civil war.
+He and his followers finally left the Italian Communist Party and the Comintern in 1930.
+The International Communist Party was founded in 1943 and became an international in the 1960s.
 In the late 60s and 70s, the ICP began to split into several different organizations, all claiming the original name.
-The faction linked above is known as “International Communist Party (Il Partito Comunista)” after their newspaper.
-No American section.
+The faction linked here is known as “International Communist Party (Il Partito Comunista)” after their newspaper.
+None of the factions have an American section.

 “Left anarchism” encompasses all anarchist schools of thought supporting collectivist economic models, such as Mikhail Bakunin-style collectivism, socialism, or syndicalism (essentially, rule by trade unions).
 Some also identify as communists (though not Marxists) and are thus called anarcho-communists.
 Left anarchists themselves typically regard the term “left anarchism” as redundant since they believe all true anarchists are economically left-wing and that laissez-faire anarchists or right anarchists are not true anarchists.